lklkevin/chesslink/README.md

 ## Software Overview

 1. **Board Sensors → Arduino**
-   As soon as you move a piece, the board’s sensors note the change in position.
+   As soon as you move a piece, the board's sensors note the change in position.

 2. **Arduino → Web App**
    The Arduino sends the move data via serial or other communication channel to our Node.js-based server.